Sate's cases increased by 7,391, lowest in a month; deaths rise by 77

 Worldwide

 Sweden, which has been doing "herd immunity" no data and is at 8,279.
-Neighboring Norway remained at 421 deaths for the third day in a row, as well as 430 more cases.
+Neighboring Norway remained at 421 deaths for the fourth day in a row, as well as 381 more cases.

 Japan: 47 deaths one day after record 63 for a total of 3,247, including 13 on a cruise ship, and record 3,881 cases.